 - Contact the patient – Instead of turning the problem into an online back-and-forth where miscommunications may arise, and frustrations may fester, contact the patient over the phone as quickly as possible to talk about the problem.

 - Resolve the issue – Talking to the patient will go in one of two ways.
-If the issue is resolved, you may be able to get the patient to agree to remove the negative review.
+If the issue is resolved, you may be able to get the patient to agree to remove or update the negative review.
 If not, at least it will show prospective patients that you were able to handle the problem kindly and professionally.

 - False Reviews – If you receive a review from someone you have no record of, First, ensure there was no contact.
 Take normal steps to respond professionally.
 If you are certain they never came or contacted your office, “flag” the post.
-Each review site is different but have similar procedures for reporting inappropriate reviews.
+Each review site is different but has similar procedures for reporting inappropriate reviews.

-We know it can be stressful and emotional to see a negative review of your dental practice posted online.
+We know it can be stressful and emotional to see a negative dental review of your dental practice posted online.
 However, these negative reviews can be used as a learning experience and a way to prove to potential patients that you take concerns and problems seriously.